renatospacek/Langevin-Dynamics/README.md

 * Efficiency - the current version is far from optimal.

 # Usage
-All simulation parameters are defined in 'input.jl'.
-To run, simply execute 'main.jl'.
+All simulation parameters are defined in `input.jl`.
+To run, simply execute `main.jl`.

 [Julia]: http://julialang.org